 If you like cabbage, kale is a must have in your garden.
 It is very tender, healthy and full of minerals.
-There are a lot of different varieties of kale, some of the most popular ones are red Russian kale and Black Tuscany (also known as Dinosaur kale or Nero).
-The key advantage is that kale never forms a head like cabbage, so you can harvest the leaves bit by bit as the plant matures.
+There are a lot of different varieties of kale.
+Some of the most popular ones are red Russian kale and Black Tuscany (also known as Dinosaur kale or Nero).
+The key advantage is that kale never forms a head like cabbage, so you can harvest the leaves as the plant matures and as you need it.
 We have grown kale for a few years now and we don’t miss cabbage one bit.
 All kale makes for great recipes like soup or satay.
+Recipe below.

-Kale is in the Brassica family and therefore it’s biennial and will flower in the second year the produce seeds, this makes for early spring insect food.
+Kale is in the Brassica family, therefore it’s biennial and will flower in the second year to produce seeds.
+This makes for early spring insect food.
 It will happily overwinter after the first years growth and the leaves make for good winter greens.

-Walking stick kale, also known as Portuguese kale is perennial and therefore you can harvest leaves off it for years to come.
-However, never harvest more than 25% of the plant at any one time same as rhubarb.
-We are not sure how old a kale plant can get, please drop us a comment if you know.
-If you manage to grow the main stem straight it will turn into a good and unique walking stick, hence the name.
+Portuguese kale is also known as walking stick kale.
+It is perennial and therefore you can harvest leaves off it for years to come.
+Don’t harvest more than 25% of the plant at any one time same as rhubarb to give the plant a chance to recover.
+If you manage to grow the main stem straight it will turn into a unique walking stick, hence the name.

 Recipe – Portuguese Kale Soup:

 Chef Keith Snow has a great recipe in the video below.
 Here’s our quick version of it: